inab/openVRE/README.md

 ### Dependencies

 You will need to have Docker Compose installed on your system.
-You can find instructions for installing Docker Compose [here](https://docs.docker.com/compose/install/).
+You can find instructions [here](https://docs.docker.com/compose/install/).

 ### Quickstart
 Before you run the installation, it is likely that you will need to change some environment variables: